cortexarts/Otter-Space/README.md

 [Otter Space](https://github.com/cortexarts/Otter-Space)
 ==================================================

 Submission for the Google Play Store Contest.
+Otter Space is a exploration set in space.

 Credits & references:
 --------------------------------------